 Wondering where to stay in Portugal?
 We asked some locals for their opinions.
-They helped create this guide to 14 places to stay in Portugal, from cities, to small towns, to sunny coastlines.
+They helped create this guide to 14 places to stay in Portugal, from cities to small towns to sunny beaches.

 The Algarve